Which Of The Following Statements About Cycloaddition Reactions Is True

 Truth: False.

 Steric hindrance can significantly influence the rate and selectivity of cycloaddition reactions.
-Bulky substituents near the reacting centers can hinder the approach of the reactants, thereby slowing down the reaction rate.
-Additionally, steric interactions can affect the regioselectivity of the reaction by favoring the formation of one regioisomer over another.
-For example, in the Diels-Alder reaction, bulky substituents on the diene or dienophile can influence the endo/exo selectivity of the reaction.
+And additionally, steric interactions can affect the regioselectivity of the reaction by favoring the formation of one regioisomer over another.
+And bulky substituents near the reacting centers can hinder the approach of the reactants, thereby slowing down the reaction rate.
+Here's one way to look at it: in the Diels-Alder reaction, bulky substituents on the diene or dienophile can influence the endo/exo selectivity of the reaction Not complicated — just consistent..

 Statement 7: Cycloaddition Reactions are Reversible